20 Top Social Media Monitoring Tools

 Fortune 500 companies have learned to adapt and are creating a differentiated, powerful social media strategy on Twitter, Facebook, and Instagram which requires attention to detail and a firm grasp on platform dynamics.

-Social media benchmarking is the best way to add context to your engagement numbers.
+Social media benchmarking is the best way to add context to your social media numbers.
 Certain social media goals (say, for example, brand awareness) cannot be readily quantified with a monetary value.
 In such cases, benchmarking can be used to gauge the non-monetary return you are receiving from your social media investment.

 Here are three benchmarking approaches that can add context to your social metrics.